Do Chinese models speak Chinese languages?: Research Background: Language and AI Policy in China

-\paragraph{Multilingual LLMs} LLMs have grown increasingly multilingual over the last few years \citep{conneau-etal-2020-unsupervised,brown2020language,workshop2022bloom}, with teams spending significant effort in improving and evaluating low-resource languages in LLMs \citep{abadji-etal-2022-towards,imanigooghari-etal-2023-glot500}.
-Various studies corroborate the socio-cultural value of multilingual support in tech systems.
-Linguistic diversity in language technology promotes access to information for more people \citep{lee2020EFL} and helps preserve low-resource languages \citep{bird-chiang-2012-machine}.
-For example, New Zealand’s Te Hiku Media and Africa's Masakhane are examples of community efforts to preserve under-resourced languages through language technology \citep{wired-maori,nekoto-etal-2020-participatory, adelani-etal-2023-masakhanews}. \paragraph{Language Policy in China} For thousands of years, central governments in China have used language as a tool to manage a vast multiethnic population that speaks over a hundred languages and dialects.
+\paragraph{Language Policy in China} For thousands of years, central governments in China have used language as a tool to manage a vast multiethnic population that speaks over a hundred languages and dialects.
 These policies have alternated from being pluralist to assimilationist over the eras.
 One of the earliest such mandates, in 221 B.C., was the First Emperor of Qin's program to standard the Chinese script as a move to consolidate central state power after unifying the warring states.
 More recently, following the 1949 Communist Revolution, the Chinese Communist Party (CCP) launched extensive linguistic campaigns to unite the minority population of over 106 million people who spoke 129 languages among them to build an inclusive Chinese nation \citep{mullaney2011coming}.\footnote{Also known as ``Multinational state building''}

-China adopted a more assimilationist approach in the late twentieth century with a monolingual policy (``one nation, one language'') that promoted Mandarin as the ``super language'' in a 1982 constitutional amendment.

-Yet, digital frontiers have seen grassroots efforts to promote linguistic inclusivity.
+China adopted a more assimilationist approach in the late twentieth century with a monolingual policy (``one nation, one language'') that promoted Mandarin as the ``super language'' in a 1982 constitutional amendment.\footnote{In 1982, constitutional amendment Article 19 made Mandarin the official common spoken ``super language'' and in 2000, the People Republic of China (PRC) promulgated the Standard Spoken and Written Chinese Language law to promote Mandarin use in public.} Yet, digital frontiers have seen grassroots efforts to promote linguistic inclusivity.
 For example, the 2005 convening of the \textit{National Conference on the Standardization and Computerization of Minority Languages and Writing}, and publications such as the ``Ethnic Language Edition of the Linux Operating System and Office Suite'' and ``Advances in China’s Minority Language Processing'' signal these attempts.

 \paragraph{AI Policy in China} The PRC government has been taking steps to regulate LLMs and generative AI.
 In July 2023, China's Cyberspace Administration issued the Administration of Generative AI Services (the ``Interim AI Measures''), requiring generative AI services with ``public opinion attributes'' or ``social mobilization capabilities'' undergo rigorous security assessments.